 Add more events or cohorts to your query by clicking the Add button.

-Filter this event by clicking the … icon and selecting Add filter from the drop-down list.
-Choose an event or user profile property, or a billing account to filter the event by.
+Filter this event by clicking the inline action menu and selecting Add filter from the drop-down.
+Choose an event property, user profile property, group profile property, or cohort to filter the event by.

-To duplicate or delete any events or properties in your query, select the … icon and choose Duplicate or Delete from the drop-down list.
+To duplicate any events or properties in your query, select the inline action menu and choose Duplicate.
+Delete any events or properties by clicking the trash icon.